ChristianScheub/Typescript_Capacitor_SecurePlanner/README.md

 ### Justification
 - Why is PBKDF2 performed twice?
-  - So that it is possible to use a different salt for each note.
+  - So that it is possible to use a different salt for each ToDo list.
 This increases the protection against rainbow table attacks.
   - In addition, the recommended number of iterations for PBKDF2 can still be carried out without extremely poor performance.
 This increases protection against Brutal Force Attacks.
-  - Such a high number of iterations in combination with different salts for each note has proven to be very slow and impractical on current devices (e.g. iPhone 14).
+  - Such a high number of iterations in combination with different salts for each ToDo list has proven to be very slow and impractical on current devices (e.g. iPhone 14).
-  - Furthermore, if a single note is decrypted, the others are not threatened.
+  - Furthermore, if a single ToDo list is decrypted, the others are not threatened.

 - Why just use SHA256 for the PBKDF2?
   - Quick answer, simply because of the performance.